WICG/attribution-reporting-api/flexible_event_config.md

   // so this parameter also restricts the total number of bucket increments as well.
   // After this maximum is hit, the source is no longer capable of producing any new
   // data.
 The use of priority in the trigger attribution algorithm in the case of
-  // multiple attributable triggers remain unchanged.
+  // multiple attributable triggers remains unchanged.
   // Defaults to 3 for navigation sources and 1 for event sources.
   "max_event_level_reports": <int>
 }